 Where should I stay?

 I hear there are still spots to lay out a sleeping bag under the Bat Bridge.

-There’s a wide range of nearby options for nearly every budget.
+If you choose not to stay at the Renaissance, there are a wide range of nearby options for nearly every budget.
 We are reasonably confident in your ability to use the Internet and a map to find something that will work for you.

 Welp, here’s the deal.
 Austin is full of cars.
 And people.
 But mostly cars (including cars that drive themselves.
 Noah Fucking West.).

 Knowing this, the friendly folks at the Renaissance built a kick-ass parking lot, and they’ll let us all put our cars in it (and get them back out!) for FREE.
 The perks of suburban sprawl, y’all.

 Volunteers / How can I help?

 Watch your email for a call for help a little closer to event time.
 Like last year, the venue will be providing minions, so we don’t anticipate the need for many volunteers, but we may need someone to wrestle the Know Your Why sign, and someone else to run for Dave’s Diet Coke.